-Goods may not be cheaper this way.
-The overall price of the item may be higher to make up for the interest free element.
+Goods might not be cheaper this way.
+The overall price of the item might be higher to make up for the interest-free element.

 If you fall behind, the lender may start charging interest and this can be at a higher rate than usual.
 Check your credit agreement to see what the deal is.
 The credit agreement is the legal document you signed when you took out the credit.

 The Money Advice Service website has lots of useful information about borrowing and managing your money.